the-other-mariana/parallel-computing-cuda/09202021/README.md

 ![image](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/09202021/res/04.png?raw=true)

 - The border threads will not do anything, and this is managed by knowing its global Id.
-In order to do that, we need to unfold the matrix as a vector
+In order to do that, we need to unfold the matrix block config as a vector

 ![image](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/09202021/res/05.png?raw=true)